theupdateframework/specification/tuf-spec.md

   root metadata file (version N) must be less than or equal to the version number of the new root metadata file (version N+1).
 Effectively, this means checking that the version number signed in the new root metadata file is indeed N+1.
-If the new root metadata file is less than the trusted metadata file, discard it, abort the update cycle, and report the rollback attack.
+If the version of the new root metadata file is less than the trusted metadata file, discard it, abort the update cycle, and report the rollback attack.
 On the next update cycle, begin at step 0 and version N of the root metadata file.

   * **1.5**.
 Note that the expiration of the new (intermediate) root metadata file does not matter yet, because we will check for it in step 1.8.